 The UN chief has released an updated plan to counter COVID-19, which emphasizes the need for countries to act in concert and outlines ways to suppress transmission of the virus, safeguard people’s lives and their livelihoods, and learn from the crisis to build back.
 In addition, the World Health Organization (WHO) – the global coordinating authority on the UN’s response – and the UN Office for the Coordination of Humanitarian Affairs (OCHA) organized a humanitarian appeal for the most vulnerable countries, bringing together existing appeals from UN partners, as well as identifying new needs.

 Provided below is a snapshot of UN efforts overseas to combat COVID-19.
-(As of May 19, 2020).
+(As of August 7, 2020).

 For further background, the United Nations has also developed a resource to monitor the latest updates.

 - With the World Health Organization and others, UNDP Indonesia helped procure and distribute 75 ventilators and 500,000 masks.
 Through its Global Marine Communities project, UNDP is helping fishermen cope with the impact of COVID-19 on the small-scale fisheries sector and adopt good hygiene practices.
 UNDP has also initiated a mass information campaign aimed at informing commuters about best practices regarding COVID-19 prevention, preparedness, and response.

 - In Laos, UNDP is repurposing personnel and medical teams from its large de-mining program to assist in tracking virus spread.
 UNDP Laos also launched “One Call Away,” a special service that disperses automated voice messages about COVID-19 to help 160,000 people living with disabilities, 78,000 of whom are visually impaired, access and identify verified information about the pandemic.